Bombers - Rotary 50/50 2025-12-11 06:00:00Z 0

 Rotary Club of Sioux Lookout member and Jack McKenzie Award coordinator Susan Barclay (left) presents the Jack McKenzie Memorial Award to this year’s recipient, Charron Sippola.

-The Rotary barrel sank May 5 at 1:15 pm.
 This year's winner is Shirley Keetash, who predicted the exact time.
 Winnings are just over $1600.
 Congratulations!

 Thank you to all who supported Rotary's efforts to raise money for local projects.